20pyh1/20pyh1.github.io/_posts/2019-12-01-Design-Manifesto.md

 If you start thinking about solutions too early, you end up boxing yourself in.
 So conduct your contextual inquiries and interviews, review what you've learned from them with an affiniy diagram, and then develop the tasks you need your product to support in order to solve these issues.

-####The users are always right
+#### The users are always right
 Drill that into your brain.
 This is the most important part, in my opinion, of making a good design.

-If your usability testers say that they couldn’t figure out how to complete a task, that means your design wasn’t able to match their mental model of the task and it needs to be adjusted.
-If your heuristic evaluators tell you that you broke a heuristic, you broke a heuristic.
+If your usability testers say that they couldn’t figure out how to complete a task, that means your design wasn’t able to [match their conceptual model](https://glow.williams.edu/files/153992345) of the task and it needs to be adjusted.
+If your [heuristic evaluators](https://glow.williams.edu/courses/2539542/files/folder/readings?preview=153992352) tell you that you broke a heuristic, you broke a heuristic.
 If your testers say that the name of a button doesn’t make sense, it doesn’t make sense.
 The users are always right.

-Reading The Design of Everyday Things by Don Norman.
-It would be great if everyone could read your mind or and instantly know how to work your product at first sight, but people don’t work like that and people are who we are designing for.
+Reading The Design of Everyday Things by Don Norman really shone a light on how bad design can lead to users feeling frustrated or stupid, when in actuality, the product not functioning as expected is not their fault, but the designer's.
+As the designer, it would be great if everyone could read your mind or instantly know how to work your product at first sight, but real people don’t work like that, and real people are who we are designing for.

-Kill your darlings
+Don't be afraid to kill your darlings!

 As you design your product, from start to finish you will generate lots and lots of ideas, some good, some bad, some meh.
-Some of these ideas will become your darlings, either because you came up with them or you worked to revise them several times or just because you thought it was a really good idea.
+Some of these ideas will become your babies, either because you came up with them or you worked to revise them several times or just because you thought it was a really good idea.
 However, recall the previous point.
 The user is always right.
 If your users can’t understand your idea, you should revise it so that they can, or get rid of it.

-Other times, you may realize there is a better way to organize your product, but will require completely reworking some details or potentially getting rid of them.
+Other times, you may realize there is a better way to organize your product such that the [information architechture](https://glow.williams.edu/courses/2539542/files/folder/readings?preview=153992334) of your product is easier for your users to undertand and navigate, but will require completely reworking some details or potentially getting rid of them.
+Again, you should go with the new and improved design because your users come first.
+Kill those darlings, you can always make better ones later.

-Info architechture

 #### Don’t be evil
 Google’s early slogan really should apply to everyone’s everyday life, but it especially applies to designing products where the designers have a lot of power over their user base.